VismaConsulting/react-kurs/README.md

 ## Goal

 ### Blog
-At the end of this workshop, we will have created a blog.
+By the end of this workshop, we will have created a blog.
 Blogs are awesome for showing how much you know about shopping and putting on make-up.
 Coincidentally,  they're also pretty great for learning new technologies.

 Our blog will consist of one page with a list of blog posts, just like this: